-Will I receive the new Know Before You Owe disclosures when I shop for a mortgage?
+Will I receive the Know Before You Owe disclosures when I shop for a mortgage?

-If you are applying for a mortgage on or after Oct.
-3, 2015, you will receive the new forms in most cases.
+If you applied for a mortgage on or after Oct.
+3, 2015, you should have received the forms in most cases.

 - The Loan Estimate is provided early in the mortgage process, within three business days of your application.